watou/vera-nest/README.md

 ## License ##

-Copyright &copy; 2012  John W. Cocula
+Copyright &copy; 2012  John W. Cocula and others

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.